 If we were to consider the backlog as a to-do list, it would be fairly easy to confuse it with the To Do column in your Kanban boards.
 The latter strictly refer to tasks that need to be done within a given time frame (i.e. a sprint for Agile teams).

 Here’s where the first core difference appears: backlog items don’t provide the final tasks.
 The product backlog can change at any time as new requirements and challenges appear.
-A to-do list, on the other hand, should include the exact activities your team should execute.
+A to-do list, on the other hand, should include the exact activities your team should execute based on the latest information they have.

 This concludes that backlogs and to-do lists have different purposes as well.
 Backlogs aren’t there to show employees what’s on their work tray.
 That’s what to-do lists help with.
-Product owners instead use them to prioritize work and maintain an overview of upcoming sprint duties.
+Product owners instead use them to prioritize work and maintain an overview of what the team is most likely to work on in the upcoming Sprints.

 Whose Job Is It?